switch-model/DEPRECATED-switch-hawaii-studies/README.md

 In a terminal window, use the cd command to switch to the folder where you want to install SWITCH-Hawaii.
 Then execute "git clone https://github.com/switch-model/switch-hawaii-studies.git"

 If you want to use a previous version of the model and data, you should checkout the version you want from the repository you have just created.
 Do this with a command like this:
 ```
 git checkout <version>
 ```
 The current options for `<version>` are `v2016-01-15-data` and `v2016-01-28`.
 You can skip this command or use `git checkout master` to use the latest version of SWITCH.

+Please note: versions of SWITCH-Hawaii from before 2016-02-01 are currently only compatible with Pyomo 4.1 and the cplex solver.
+Please contact Matthias Fripp at UH (<mfripp@hawaii.edu>) if you would like to run earlier versions of SWITCH-Hawaii with Pyomo 4.2 (the latest version) or the glpk solver.

 On a Mac or Linux system, execute these commands:
 ```